md35-gk/Nexond-Trainer/README.md

 You will be prompted to re-Save the trainer settings to confirm that your settings were not altered in the update.

+## Updating for Game Updates

+When MapleStory is updated, it is important to update the scripts being used.
+Failure to do so will result in crashes or bans.
+To update scripts, go ahead and use any Memory Scanner software, like Cheat Engine, to scan for Array of Bytes (AoBs) indicated on the scripts.
+Update each script as needed (please Google if you need help), and appropriately adjust anything in the GitHub Settings tab of the trainer.

+Keep in mind the following:
+- The official Script Bank (the default), can only be updated by approved contributors.
+If you have already forked a copy of the repo to your account, you can submit a Pull Request as indicated in several README files in the Script Bank.
+- Scripts can be updated and used locally as long as you have "Local" set in the trainer's Local Control section.

+After scripts and Settings have been updated, you can restart the trainer to load them in!

 ## Support

 You are free to leave questions and comments on the official trainer thread, or on our Discord (which can be found on the thread). **Keep in mind that trivial questions that can be answered by looking at this page or on the trainer thread *will be ignored*.
 Such questions on our Discord will lead to consequences.** We are not here to spoonfeed you, regardless of the fact that this tool is being provided to you free of charge.